Program: 2 hours of Theory and 4 hours of Practices, Sailing License Certificate.

 • Safety speed.

-• Vision and maneuver angles at breakwater tips and other places without visibility.
+• Viewing angles and maneuvering at breakwater tips and other places without visibility.

 • Recognition of mooring points on land.